far4599/gost-minimal/README.md

 ## This repo was forked from https://github.com/ginuerzh/gost

-This repo was forked for personal user and modified for my needs to use as local proxy for tunneling trafic via remote proxy with auth.
+This repo was forked for personal use and modified for my needs to use as local proxy for tunneling trafic via remote proxy with auth.
 Actually I deleted all unused protocols like udp and websockes.

 Only http and socks are left.